Obvious/Help Center

 When a sub-agent needs your input

-A yellow dot means the sub-agent hit a decision point it can't resolve on its own.
+A yellow dot means the sub-agent hit a decision point it cannot resolve on its own.
 It stopped and is waiting for you.

 1. Click the yellow-dot thread to open it.